U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Alaska Airlines

 Alaska Airlines is one of the more pet-friendly U.S. airlines.
 All pets must be at least 8 weeks old to fly.
-Reservations for pets must be made at least 24 hours prior and up to 30 days in advance.
-As with all of your options, space is limited in cargo and in-cabin.
-Don’t wait until the last minute.
+You must make reservations for pets at least 24 hours before and up to 30 days in advance.
+As with all your options, space is limited in cargo and in-cabin, so don’t wait until the last minute to book your pet’s flight.

-Pets and their carriers can have a combined weight of up to 150 pounds and must fly on the same ticket as their owners when flying as Excess Baggage.
-There is not a weight restriction on flying in cargo when not listed on a ticket as Excess Baggage.
+Pets and their carriers can have a combined weight of up to 150 pounds and must fly on the same ticket as their owners when flying as excess baggage.
 All pets, even pets traveling domestically, need a current health certificate to show the airline ahead of travel.

 In-Cabin

-Small dogs, cats, rabbits, and household birds may fly in-cabin for a fee of $100 per pet.
+Small dogs and cats may fly in-cabin for a fee of $100 per pet.
+(Rabbits and household birds are permitted until April 4, 2026, but only if you purchased tickets before June 5, 2025.)
 Pet carriers are limited in size to 17″ x 11″ x 9.5″ and count toward your carry-on allowance.
-Space is limited, especially in the first-class cabin, so book pets well before you get to the ticket counter.
+Space is limited, especially in the first-class cabin, so book your pets well before you get to the ticket counter.

-Health certificates aren’t required for pets traveling in-cabin, but pet import requirements can vary by state.
+This airline doesn’t require health certificates for pets traveling in-cabin, but pet import requirements can vary by state.
 Dogs and cats traveling to Hawaii in-cabin must meet the same requirements as those flying in cargo.

 Service Animals